dethcrypto/dethcode/README.md

 ## Usage

-While browsing smart contract code on [etherscan](https://etherscan.io/) just change URL from `.io` to `deth.net`.
-This will open Visual Studio Code instance and fetch the verified code.
+While browsing smart contract code on [Etherscan](https://etherscan.io/) just change URL from `.io` to `deth.net`.
+This will open Visual Studio Code instance and fetch the verified code using Etherscan API.

 ![ecv](https://user-images.githubusercontent.com/1814312/146108385-6fa50ae7-14a5-45b2-be3d-201d22409cf7.gif)